Two killed in collision near Meridian; CHP investigating incident

-Two people died in a collision on State Highway 20 near Meridian on Thursday, according to a release issued from the Williams-area California Highway Patrol.
+Two people died in a vehicle collision on State Route 20 near Meridian on Thursday, according to a release issued from the Williams area California Highway Patrol.

-According to the release, Grimes resident Jose Sanchez, 25, was westbound on the highway at approximately 12:30 p.m., with a four-year-old passenger seated in the back seat.
+According to the release, Grimes resident Jose Sanchez, 25, was traveling westbound on the busy roadway at approximately 12:30 p.m. with a four-year-old passenger seated in the back seat.

-The driver of the second vehicle, a 35-year-old Marysville resident, and the rear passenger, a 37-year-old Colusa resident, suffered fatal injuries in the collision and the passenger seated in the front of the vehicle, 23-year-old Shantice Moon of Colusa, sustained major injuries, including lacerations and shoulder injuries.
-She was transported via Reach Air Ambulance to Adventist Health/Rideout Hospital.
+The driver of the second vehicle, a 35-year old Marysville resident, and the rear passenger, a 37-year old Colusa resident, sustained fatal injuries in the collision and the passenger seated in the front of the vehicle, 23-year-old Shantice Moon of Colusa, sustained major injuries, including lacerations and shoulder injuries.
+She was transported via Reach Air Ambulance to Adventist Rideout Hospital for further treatment.

 According to the release, it is unknown if the driver of the second vehicle was wearing a seatbelt but CHP confirmed that the rear passenger was not restrained at the time of the accident.